sebastianjc2/Databases-Inventory-Management-Project/README.md

          - `.venv` can be named anything.
          - The creation of your venv was successful if a `<.venv>` folder appears in your workspace and if `(<.venv>)` appears at the beginning of your directory.
 Example: `(<.venv>) <username> <ProjectWorkspace>`
-      2. Change your Python Environment to the location of where your created venv resides.
+      2. Change your Python environment to the location of where your created venv resides.
       3. Run the following command to activate your venv `source <venv_name>/bin/activate`.
 2. Install the libraries used in this project by running the following command inside your venv:
    `pip install -r requirements.txt`
+3. The required Python version for this is `Python 3.10.2` or newer.
+If your system-wide version of Python is older, the venv can be configured to handle independent versions of Python.

 If you're running this on PyCharm, it's worth knowing that PyCharm automatically sets this up for you and can also auto-activate your venv each time the IDE is fired up.
 More info on how to configure this can be easily found online.

 ## Workflow Rules
 1. **ALWAYS** make a new branch for your new changes.
 Never make changes on the main/master branch since this can